 - Photo identification, such as a driver’s license

-- Cash, check, or major credit card (Visa, MasterCard, or American Express) to pay for services that are not covered by insurance
+- Cash, check, or major credit card (Visa, MasterCard, or American Express) to pay for services not covered by insurance

 - Toiletries such as shampoo, toothpaste, and toothbrush